madneal/htb/Holiday/README.md

 ## Privilege escalation

-Check the sudo premission firstly: `sudo -l`.
-You will find the user has the permission to execute `sudo npm i`. [rimrafall](https://github.com/joaojeronimo/rimrafall) this repository has describle that npm install may be dangerous.
+Check the sudo permissions firstly: `sudo -l`.
+You will find the user has the permission to execute `sudo npm i`. [rimrafall](https://github.com/joaojeronimo/rimrafall) this repository has described that npm install may be dangerous.
 It can be utilized to execute commands.
 You can upload the directory to the victim or create one by yourself.

 ```
 cd app